 In response, Mueller confirmed that Google does check the status codes before rendering or indexing content.
 Google checks for a ‘200’ status code before proceeding with crawling any further.
 A 200 status code indicates to Google that it is crawling a valid page and there might be content worth indexing on it.
 Here is the video on different errors that Google may find & report while crawling your website

-Http status codes are broadly divided into four groups which are:
+Http status codes are broadly divided into five groups which are:

 - 2xx HTTP response code group